 (c) The director, associate director, assistant director, librarian of the state historical society library, state archivist and director of research of the state historical society; and, with the approval of the board of curators and the director of personnel, such number of specialists as are required by the society for specific research, writing, collecting or editing projects which for a limited period of time not to exceed 2 years, renewable at the discretion of the board of curators and the director of personnel for an additional 2-year period, require persons with particular training or experience in a specialized phase or field of history, historical research, writing, collecting or editing, and any persons whose entire salary is paid from funds reappropriated to the society by s.
-20.430(1)(g) where competitive examination is impractical.
+20.245 (1) (g) where competitive examination is impractical.

 (d) All presidents, deans, principals, professors, instructors, research assistants, librarians and other teachers, as defined in s.
-42.20, in the university, state colleges and the Wisconsin school for the deaf.
+42.20 in the university and state colleges.